Kent27/docs-emobiq/document/function/Device/deviceHasTouchSensor/deviceHasTouchSensor.md

 ### Result

-When the button is pressed, the infoDialog will appear to confirm that touch sensor has been activated.
+When the button is pressed, the infoDialog will appear to confirm that the touch sensor has been activated.

 <!-- Explain the output.